severeum/go-severeum/cmd/clef/README.md

 * Seth todos
     - The signer should pass the `Origin` header as call-info to the UI.
-As of right now, the way that info about the request is put tosether is a bit of a hack into the http server.
+As of right now, the way that info about the request is put together is a bit of a hack into the http server.
 This could probably be greatly improved
     - Relay: Seth should be started in `seth --external_signer localhost:8550`.
     - Currently, the Seth APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
 This type is 20 `bytes`, and is incapable of carrying checksum information.
 The signer uses `common.MixedcaseAddress`, which